Object Fidelity Diffusion for Remote Sensing Image Generation: Method

 \subsection{DDPO fine-tuning}

 To enhance the diversity of the distribution of data generated by the fine-tuned model and maintain better consistency with the distribution of real images \cite{schulman2015trust, schulman2017proximal}, denoising diffusion policy optimization (DDPO) \cite{black2023training} is applied in the post-training of OF-Diff.
-DDPO regards the denoising process of the diffusion model as a multi-step Markov decision process (MDP).
-The mapping relationship is defined as follows:
+DDPO regards the denoising process of the diffusion model as a multi-step Markov decision process (MDP) (for a detailed derivation, please refer to the Appendix~\ref{RL}).
+To optimize the policy $\pi(a_t \mid s_t)$ so as to maximize the cumulative reward $\mathbb{E}_{\tau \sim p(,\cdot \mid \pi)}!\Bigl[ \sum_{t=0}^{T} R(\mathbf{s}_t,\mathbf{a}_t) \Bigr]$, the gradient $\hat{g}$ is computed as follows: